RyanSR71/waveform_uncertainty/docs/source/WFU_Sampling_Tutorial.rst

 In this tutorial, we demonstrate using this package to construct a prior of waveform uncertainty parameters and then using bilby to sample them.

 The following cell is everything we need to import to run this tutorial.
-We also import the `WaveformUncertainty` package, which will need to be installed first.
+We also import the ``WaveformUncertainty`` package, which will need to be installed first.
 See `Installation <https://waveformuncertainty.readthedocs.io/en/latest/installation.html#installation>`_.

 .. code-block:: python
    :linenos:
-   :emphasize-lines: all

    import numpy as np
    import bilby